-Program Review and Continuous Improvement OR is committed to always learning and improving
+Program Review and Continuous Improvement

-OB is committed to always learning and improving and audit all aspects of operations regularly.
+OB is committed to always learning and improving and audit all aspects or operations regularly.

-Risk Management Statistics
+2020 Risk Management Statistics

 Outward Bound collects and tracks data on program related incidents to provide longitudinal perspective on our safety systems and to guide safety processes.
 As important as incident data is to our understanding of our Schools' safety performance, it is not the final word on safety effectiveness.
 Safety in programming and support operations is an emergent property of a complex system in which industry and government regulations, business decisions, School culture and mission, the actions of staff and students, and the environment all play a role.
 We present this data to make two primary points: